Rep. Chris Collins, accused of insider trading, says he'll stay on ballot for re-election

 Prosecutors said the three avoided over $768,000 in losses by trading ahead of the public announcement of the failed drug trials.

-The advocacy group Public Citizen filed a request for an investigation of Collins' stock dealings with the Office of Congressional Ethics and the Securities and Exchange Commission in January of 2017.
+The advocacy group Public Citizen filed a request for an investigation of Collins' stock dealings with the Office of Congressional Ethics and the Securities and Exchange Commission in January 2017.

 Collins, who has served New York's 27th District since 2013, ran unopposed in the Republican primary and holds what's largely considered a safe Republican seat in a state that went to Democratic nominee Hillary Clinton in 2016.
 He's being challenged by Democrat Nate McMurray, a Grand Island, New York, town supervisor.